Salif Diao: Stoke City

 On 10 October 2006, Diao joined Stoke City on loan.
-He made his debut for Stoke four days latter in a 4–0 win away at Leeds United.
+He made his debut for Stoke four days later in a 4–0 win away at Leeds United.
 He became a consistent player for Stoke, holding the team together, slowing down the tempo and speed of the game.
-It is thought that the revival of Stoke City during the 2006–07 season was in a large part due to Salif's hard-working performances.
+It is thought that the revival of Stoke City during the 2006–07 season was in a large part due to Diao's hard-working performances.
 On 25 January 2007, his contract at Stoke was extended until the end of the season.
-At the end of the 2006–07 season Diao was released by Liverpool and was expected to sign for Stoke but did not sign a deal with the club because he was worried about his fitness levels.
+At the end of the 2006–07 season, Diao was released by Liverpool and was expected to sign for Stoke, but did not sign a deal with the club because he was worried about his fitness levels.

-He eventually signed permanently for Stoke on a one and a half-year deal in December 2007.
+He eventually signed permanently for Stoke on a one-and-a-half-year deal in December 2007.

-Diao put in some decent performances for Stoke including games against former club Liverpool and man of the match performances against Chelsea and Sunderland.
-In June 2009 he was offered a new one-year contract to stay at the Britannia Stadium, which he accepted.
+Diao put in some decent performances for Stoke, including games against former club Liverpool and man of the match performances against Chelsea and Sunderland.
+In June 2009, he was offered a new one-year contract to stay at the Britannia Stadium, which he accepted.
 He scored his first goal for the club in an away win at Portsmouth in February 2010.
-It was only Diao's second ever league goal and with his first coming six years before.
+It was only Diao's second ever league goal, with his first coming six years before.

-Diao left Stoke after he rejected a new contract which would have given a joint role as a club ambassador and player.
-However Diao changed his mind and agreed to sign a new contract with Stoke.
-During the 2010–11 season Diao played eleven times for Stoke and was an unused substitute in the 2011 FA Cup Final.
-In the 2011–12 season Diao has been used sparingly by Pulis with Diao playing mostly in the UEFA Europa League and is set to leave the club at the end of the campaign after turning down a coaching role.
-He left Stoke at the end of the 2011–12 season.
+Diao left Stoke after he rejected a new contract, which would have given a joint role as a club ambassador and player.
+However, Diao changed his mind and agreed to sign a new contract with Stoke.
+During the 2010–11 season, Diao played eleven times for Stoke and was an unused substitute in the 2011 FA Cup Final.
+In the 2011–12 season, Diao was used sparingly by Pulis, with Diao playing mostly in the UEFA Europa League; he left the club at the end of the 2011–12 season, after turning down a coaching role.